Baking an easy dessert like this chocolate cake can be almost as thrilling for a birthday girl or boy as blowing out the candles.

 Sift cocoa, flour, baking soda, baking powder, salt, and sugar into bowl.
 Beat in oil, buttermilk, vanilla, eggs, and hot water one at a time, using a mixer set at low.
 Beat until smooth, about 2 minutes.

 Pour batter into pans.
-Bake 45 to 55 minutes, or until a toothpick inserted into the centers comes out clean; an adult should rotate the pans halfway through and remove cakes from the oven.
+Bake 45 to 55 minutes, or until a toothpick inserted into the centers comes out clean; rotate the pans halfway through and remove cakes from the oven.

 Let cakes cool in pans on wire racks, 20 minutes, before inverting to remove.
 Discard paper.
 Cool completely on racks, top side up.
-An adult should cut off top of one layer.
+Cut off top of one layer.

 With a butter knife, frost top of trimmed layer.